hallavad/AOC2020/README.md

 ## Day 10
 Happy about today solution, figuring out an efficient way of counting the number of choices in part b was fun and a bit challenging.
 Unfortunately I had an error in my initial algoritm for it and had to sit for quite a while trying to find out why I didn't get the right answer.

+## Day 11
+A bit of a challenge.
+Not quite happy with my solution today, would have rather solved it with networkx and a graph connecting all seats.
+Unfortunately pip didn't agree with me so the package didn't want to install itself.
+I will probably get back to this day and do a solution with a graph later.